What's Happening With M

 About Macy's Inc

-Macy's operates about 690 department stores under the brands Macy's and Bloomingdale's, and more than 180 specialty stores under the names Macy's Backstage, Bloomingdale's The Outlet, and Bluemercury.
+Macy's operates about 680 department stores under the brands Macy's and Bloomingdale's and about 190 specialty stores under the names Macy's Backstage, Bloomingdale's The Outlet, and Bluemercury.
 Macy's also operates e-commerce sites, owns 65% of a Chinese e-commerce joint venture, and licenses two Bloomingdale's stores in the United Arab Emirates and Kuwait.
 Women's apparel, accessories, shoes, cosmetics, and fragrances constitute approximately 61% of Macy's sales.
 The retailer has headquarters in Cincinnati and New York City.